-The Contingency fund reserve acts specifically as a contingency fund to protect the ongoing operations of the Foundation on the occasion of an unexpected catastrophic event.
-Historically, the reserve has approximated the carrying value of the Foundations' investment portfolio (Financial Assets - Note 7).
-Due to net drawdowns on the corpus, during the past few years as well as a decline in value brought about by volatility in financial markets, the Foundation deemed it appropriate to align the Contingency fund reserve with the Financial Assets.
-As at year end, the contingency fund reserve balance approximates an amount that would enable the Foundation to continue its mission for a period of 12 months should funding sources be significantly impacted.
+The Contingency fund reserve has historically acted as a contingency fund to protect the ongoing operations of the Foundation if or when an unexpected catastrophic event occurs and generally the reserve has approximated the carrying value of the Foundations' investment portfolio (Financial Assets - Note 7).
+At 31 December 2023, the Foundation resolves to no longer utilise the contingency fund, but rather retain all reserve funds in the general fund, whilst also establishing other specific reserve funds, such as the research fund reserve.
+This decision was taken in recognition that the contingency fund is not used for any specific purpose, and therefore, serves no purpose.

+At year end, the general fund reserve balance currently approximates an amount that would enable the Foundation to continue its mission for a period of 12 months should funding sources be significantly impacted.
 It also acts as an endowment fund which produces an annual source of revenue (interest, dividends and franking credits) to support and/or invest in the Foundation's activities.